-Outdoor Apex-sponsored events are allowed providing they meet certain guidelines:
+Outdoor Apex-sponsored events are allowed provided they meet certain guidelines:

-- All planned events shall be communicated in advance and in writing to with the following information provided to allow the area COVID data to be researched:
+- All planned events shall be communicated in advance and in writing to the Health and Safety Department, with the following information provided to allow the COVID-related restrictions in the specific location to be researched:

-- State and county of the event location
+- State and county of the event location;

-- Event venue
+- Event venue;

-- Approximate number of expected attendees
+- Approximate number of expected attendees; and

-- Duration of the event
+- Duration of the event.

 - CDC COVID-19 safety measures must be followed:

-- Appropriate social distancing
+- Appropriate social distancing;

-- Face mask
+- Face masks;

-- Hand sanitizer available for attendees

-- Restrictions on food/drink sharing

-- The decision to revoke approval can be made based on present COVID data during the time of the scheduled event.

-- Covid data for events scheduled in advance will be monitored and updated appropriately.

-- Indoor events such as dinners, meetings, meet and greets, etc., will be managed on a case-by-case basis.
+- Hand sanitizer available for attendees; and - Restrictions on food/drink sharing. - The decision to revoke approval can be made based on present COVID data during the time of the scheduled event. - Covid data for events scheduled in advance will be monitored and updated appropriately. - Indoor events such as dinners, meetings, meet and greets, etc., will be managed on a case-by-case basis.
 All such events shall be approved by the group head following discussions with pertinent business partners.